Who is Jack English?

 Jack English the character, is featured in the novels: The Newest Babylon, Target Error, Drugged, Down at the Stern and Desert Song.
 He is also featured in the upcoming novel Hacked to Death

 The back story on Jack English is that he was born and raised in Atlantic City.
 He went to college at Rutgers University in Camden where he majored in… frat parties.

 After college he joined the Army where he earned a commission.
 There, he found he had a special talent for boxing and was the Division champ two years in a row.
 After the Army he taught at Atlantic City High School and was their boxing coach while going to Rutgers School of Law Camden.

 THEN, there is Jack English, the writer.
 Don’t confuse the two even though there are similarities.

 Of course, Jack English is the writer’s pen name.
-Think of Jack English as a brand, a style of writing that cuts across the novels and short stories discussed here.
+Think of Jack English as a brand and a style of writing that cuts across the novels and short stories discussed here.